-If you have more than four (4) employees, full-time or part-time and including officers of a corporation in any one business, other than the business of constructing or assisting on-site in the construction of new single-family, detached residential dwellings, the Alabama Workers' Compensation Law requires you to have workers' compensation insurance coverage.
+If you regularly employ less than five (5) employees, full-time or part-time and including officers of a corporation in any one business, other than the business of constructing or assisting on-site in the construction of new single-family, detached residential dwellings, the Alabama Workers' Compensation Law requires you to have workers' compensation insurance coverage.
 Employers of domestic employees, farm laborers, or casual employees and municipalities having a population of less than 2,000 (according to the most recent federal census) are not required to provide coverage but can elect to be covered by the provisions of the Alabama Workers' Compensation Law.

 Why should you have workers' compensation coverage?

 Alabama's Workers' Compensation Law provides significant and valuable benefit to both employer and employee.
 The employee is guaranteed a "benefit certain" in the event of an on-the-job injury or occupational disease.
 The employer pays for this insurance.
 The employer is protected by the "exclusive remedy" provisions of the Law.
 This means that an injured worker is entitled only to the benefits required by law, thus the employer's liability is limited.

 The Insurance Requirement Information page is divided into 3 sections for your browsing convenience.
 These sections are:

 There are five ways to cover your workers' compensation liability.
 You can: